Edgar Pierce Professor of Philosophy

 Susanna Siegel received her PhD from Cornell University.
 She currently works on topics in the philosophy of mind and epistemology.
-Her book The Contents of Visual Experience was published by Oxford University Press in 2010.
+Her books The Contents of Visual Experience (2010) and The Rationality of Perception (2017) were both published by Oxford University Press.
 Other publications include:

 - "The Epistemic Impact of the Etiology of Experience", forthcoming in Philosophical Studies as a Symposium with responses by Richard Fumerton, Michael Huemer and Matthew McGrath.